 - You have an unlimited number of moves.

-- You’re timed, but there is no time limit to complete NYT Pips.
+- You are timed, but there is no time limit to complete NYT Pips.

 - The game ends when you place all dominoes correctly in the grid.

-- The NYT Pips game has three difficulty levels.
-They are Easy, Medium, and Hard.
-So, with an increasing difficulty level, you need to place more tiles on the board.
+- NYT Pips has three difficulty levels: Easy, Medium, and Hard.
+With each increasing level, you need to place more tiles on the board.

-- Only one official Pips puzzle per difficulty is available per day.
+- Only one official Pips puzzle per difficulty level is available per day.

-- Moreover, the NYT Pips grid can include the following conditions:
+- The NYT Pips grid can include the following conditions:

 | Condition | Meaning |